openretriever/retriever/README.md

 - Compound skills composed of primitives

 Skills are implemented as configurable functions with clear interfaces.
 Parameters can be:
-- Manually specified
+- Manually specified by human
-- Learned from demonstration
+- Proposed by pretrained models or learned parameter policies
 - Optimized through planning

 The modular design allows easy modification of existing skills and addition of new ones.
 Skills can be composed into more complex behaviors through the task planner.